endurtech/wpfrom-email/README.md

 * 1.6.1
   * Fixed Dashboard At a Glance Metabox notice of WordPress Emails Disabled.
+  * Added notice to not use commas (,) and other special characters within the Senders Name field.
+  * Tested against WordPress 5.2.4
 * 1.6.0
   * Added ability to disable admin email upon user registration.
 * 1.5.0